VisionEval/VisionEval-Docs/docs/09-estimation.md

 * This module step uses data sources including Described in text files in inst/extdata
 * This module step uses model types including Tabulation of data
-* This module step is estimated using the following approaches: Data files in inst/extdata/power_co2.csv
+* This module step is estimated using the following methods: Data files in inst/extdata/power_co2.csv
 * This module step is documented in inst/module_docs/LoadDefaultValues.md

 The models in this model step are: